 - Contact details for more information

 “Given the current climate regarding COVID-19, I felt I was starting to lose my motivation to return to study.
 With the world in such disarray coupled with my blindness, it was starting to plague my ability to pursue my goals.
 Being awarded this scholarship gave me the kickstart I needed and helped reignite the ‘study spark’ inside me.”
 Samantha (Round 1 Scholarship recipient)

 This program is proudly funded by the Commonwealth’s Information, Linkages and Capacity-building program and the Jeffrey Blyth Foundation

 To be eligible for consideration for the scholarship recipients must:

-- Be a full member of BCA (membership forms available here), and
+- Be a full member of BCA (membership forms available here).

-- Provide evidence of enrolment or acceptance letter for a post-secondary educational program that results in a recognised qualification (Internship and Graduate Program applicants may apply while waiting for confirmation of acceptance; with Scholarship awarded on successful application), and
+- Provide evidence of enrolment or acceptance letter for a post-secondary educational program that results in a recognised qualification (Internship and Graduate Program applicants may apply while waiting for confirmation of acceptance; with Scholarship awarded on successful application).

 - Not be a current BCA staff member or Director (board member).